domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 }
 ```

-So, all we are doing here is wrapping the child elements in a div with a CSS class of container.
+All we are doing here is wrapping the child elements in a div with a CSS class of container.
 This ensures that the child elements will never stretch beyond the defined width in our CSS class, which in this case is 1100px.
 In the case that the viewport is smaller than 1100px,
 we also add padding on the left and right side of the container, which ensures that the page content will never hit the side edges of the viewport.

 Now, let's put this container component to use.
 In our layout.js file let's add the highlighted lines of code: